U.S. Route 52 in Minnesota: Route description

 US 52 enters Fillmore County and heads through the same Driftless Area it ran through in Iowa.
 The route heads through Preston and proceeds north to Chatfield.
 US 52 leaves the river bluffs near Chatfield and enters terrain typical of southern Minnesota.
 This area is mostly farmland for the rest of the length until the route enters the city of Rochester.
 US 52 has a folded diamond interchange with I-90 south of Rochester, and expands to a four-lane freeway north of this junction.
 The roadway expands further to six lanes around Rochester, from the junction with US 63 to County Road 14 (CR 14), which is at the northern tip city.
 US 14 is a major route, and connects Owatonna to Rochester.
-North of Rochester, US 52 becomes a four-lane expressway through the farmland of Olmsted and Goodhue counties.
+North of Rochester, US 52 becomes a mixture of freeway and expressway through the farmland of Olmsted and Goodhue counties.
 Zumbrota is bypassed by the highway, and the route heads to Dakota County.
+The highway then passes through Cannon Falls.
+North of Cannon Falls, the highway is crossed by a railroad track at the surface.
+As the highway continues north, it bypasses Hampton and Coates.